-Collectively, New Jersey medical malpractice lawyers Michael L. Weiss, Esq. and Robert E. Paarz, Esq. have presented over 65 birth injury cases to juries, having assisted many families in obtaining the financial assistance needed to lessen or eliminate the monetary burden caused by these injuries.
-They are committed to helping the victims of preventable birth injuries receive fair compensation by using their knowledge and experience.
+Birth injury attorneys Michael L. Weiss, Esq. and Robert E. Paarz, Esq. have presented over 65 birth injury cases and assisted many families in birth injury lawsuit settlements to lessen or eliminate the financial burden caused by birth injuries.

 If you believe your child may have experienced such an injury, please contact our medical malpractice birth injury attorneys Weiss & Paarz, P.C., today.